nanostores/persistent/README.md

 support.

-You need to specify bodies of `events.addEventListener` and `events.removeEventListener` only for environment with browser tabs or another reasons to storage synchronization.
+You need to specify bodies of `events.addEventListener` and `events.removeEventListener` only for environments with browser tabs or another reasons for storage synchronization.

-`perKey` makes `PersistentMap` add one listener for each of its keys, in addition to the one for all keys.
+`perKey` makes `PersistentMap` add one listener for each of its keys in addition to the one for all keys.
 This is relevant when events for key changes are only dispatched for keys that were specifically subscribed too.